Factory Accidents: Can Police File a Case Under the Indian Penal Code?

 Jaya Deo

-Yes, Police have every liberty to register an offence under Indian Penal Code (IPC) under section 304(a) for negligence or even u/s 336 of IPC if the person met with an accident not died but sustained serious injury.
-Normally offence are registered against the person who is incharge of the spot of accident, else the manager or even owner/director can be booked.
+Yes, the police have every liberty to register an offense under the Indian Penal Code (IPC) under section 304(a) for negligence or even under section 336 of IPC if the person involved in the accident did not die but sustained a serious injury.
+Normally, offenses are registered against the person who is in charge of the accident spot; otherwise, the manager or even the owner/director can be booked.

 Jaya